telekom/CityKey-Android/CONTRIBUTING.md

 # How to contribute

 Contributions are very welcome and encouraged.
-Here, we focus on contributions made via GitLab.
+Here, we focus on contributions made via Github.

 ## Creating Issues